 Jobs and Studentships

 I am always interested in discussing potential PhD topics.
-I am not actively recruiting for open positions now, but I will interested in talking with students who want to start later in 2021.
+I am not actively recruiting for open positions now, but I will interested in talking with students who want to start in late 2022 or 2023.
 I am happy to receive applications on topics related to 3D user interfaces, virtual reality, networked virtual reality, perceptual and cognitive issues in mixed reality, haptics and telepresence.